-The course gives an introduction to basic probability theory, including an introduction to common discrete and continuous probability models.
+The course gives an introduction to basic probability theory, including an introduction to common discrete and continuous probability models, and an introduction to simulation.
 Further the course gives an introduction to descriptive statistics and statistical analyses, in particular estimation and confidence intervals, hypothesis testing and regression analysis.
 An integrated part of the course is an introduction to R for programming, data analysis and simulation.

 Be able to use basic methods for analysis and presentation of data.